scottburch/couch-ar/README.md

 ## findByXxx() / findAllByXxx()

-Every property gets a findBy or findAllBy method.
+Every property that does not have a "finders:false" in it's config gets a findBy or findAllBy method.
 The usage is pretty simple:

     domain.TestUser.findAllByUsername('scott', function(users){ // passed the user objects })
     domain.TestUser.findById('xxxxxx', function(user){})